TomSharmanWeb/Filter-Bubbles/The critical coder.md

 #THE CRITICAL CODER

+* ###For our presentation we will need you to form six groups.

+* ### We will assign each group a situation on a piece of paper.

+* ### Discuss the situation within your group and decide on a way to tackle it.

+* ### You have three minutes to decide then we will ask each group what they decided and why.

+#The Critical Coding Manifesto

 0.	**The Critical Coder** considers coding to be the most transformative language of our time, shaping the way we *move*, *communicate* and *think*.